Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-Every cannon ran on the same electric pressure washer (about 2,000 PSI, 1.2 GPM) with the same dedicated high-foam soap at the same dilution, so the only variable was the cannon itself.
-We judged four things: foam thickness (does it look like shaving cream or dish suds), cling and dwell (how long it stays on vertical panels before sliding off), adjustability (control over thickness and spray pattern), and build and fitment (bottle quality, connector, and how easily it clogs).
+Across thousands of owner reviews, we compared how each cannon performs on a typical electric pressure washer (about 2,000 PSI, 1.2 GPM) with a dedicated high-foam soap, so the cannon is the fair point of comparison.
+We weighed four things: foam thickness (does it look like shaving cream or dish suds), cling and dwell (how long it stays on vertical panels before sliding off), adjustability (control over thickness and spray pattern), and build and fitment (bottle quality, connector, and how easily it clogs).
 Prices were current at time of writing and move around.
-We bought what we tested.
+We rank only what the reviews back up.

 The Foam Cannons, Reviewed